-Shareholders of an S corporation who claim a credit passed through from an S corporation must make an addition to income for the amount of expenses disallowed by reason of claiming the credit.
+Shareholders of an S corporation who claim a credit passed through from an S corporation must make an addition to their income for the amount of expenses disallowed by reason of claiming the credit.

-An S corporation that passes the following credits through to its shareholders must notify each shareholder of his or her pro rata share of the adjustment.
-You must include an amount on this line when claiming any of the following credits:
+An S corporation that passes the following credits through to its shareholders must notify each shareholder of his or her pro rata share of the adjustment (Form 312-S, line 1).
+Shareholders must include an amount on this line when claiming the Agricultural Water Conservation System Credit (Form 312).
+See the instructions for completing Credit Form 312.